|THE ORGANISATION, ECONOMICS AND POLICY OF SCIENTIFIC RESEARCH|

 Call for papers

-As in previous workshops, we aim to attract contributions from both junior and senior scholars, a minimum number of slots are reserved for junior researchers (PhD students or scholars, who obtained their PhD in 2009 or later).
-The best junior scholar paper will be awarded with a special mention prize.
-See below for details.
+As in previous years, we aim to attract contributions from both junior and senior scholars; a minimum number of slots are reserved for junior researchers (PhD students or postdoc scholars who obtained their PhD in 2014 or later).

 Scientific careers & mobility

 31st January 2017.
 Deadline for submission

 15th April 2017.
 Deadline for submission of final papers

 Participation and expenses: